News and Events

 The Incomparable Golden Rams Marching Band's "Ritual Fire" program was chosen as one of the 10 field shows - and the only one from a Division II school - to be featured at this spring's College Band Directors National Association (CBDNA) Bi-Annual Conference.

-The honor is a first for the Marching Band, notes Andrew Yozviak, WCU's Director of Bands for the College of Visual and Performing Arts School of Music.
+The honor is a first for the Marching Band, notes Andrew Yozviak, WCU's Director of Bands for the College of Arts and Humanities School of Music.
 "Every college marching band in the country is invited to submit a video," which is reviewed by a committee chaired by Sam Sanchez, University of Notre Dame.
 The featured videos are presented to the CBDNA members at the conference.

 The other bands selected were Arizona State University, Baylor University, Bowling Green State University, University of Connecticut, University of Florida, Georgia State University, Texas State University, University of Texas and Western Carolina University.